-We propose a scenario in which significant quantities of distal ejecta, in the form of a 1-10 meter thick sheet(blanket) of fine-grained sand, was deposited (blanketed) across a wide area for the North American continent in a singular event lasting less than an hour ~140 ± 10 thousand years ago (ka).
-During this blanketing, we propose that the constituents of the strata were heated to beyond 200 C, resetting their OSL clock.
-Identifying a coherent OSL dating across a wide field of samples would strengthen the case for our conjecture.
+We propose a scenario in which significant quantities of distal ejecta, in the form of a 1-10 meter thick sheet(blanket) of fine-grained sand, was deposited (blanketed) across a wide area for the North American continent in a singular event lasting less than an hour during MIS above 20.
+A common dating technique is OSL, but unfortunately limited to a date range which does not extend back to the expected era.

 Our conjecture suggests that the resulting strata of sand - as a unit - can easily be discriminated from more generic fluvial and eolian deposit using a set of easily applied and identified criteria:

 - located immediately below current A soil horizon